jcddsj01/jcddsj01/README.md

 I'm a PROGRAMMING ENTHUSIAST and I'm always looking for new CHALLENGES to expand my knowledge.
 I dedicate part of my time to learning new TECHNOLOGIES and developing PERSONAL PROJECTS to improve my SKILLS.

 Despite having no professional experience in companies, I sought a solid knowledge base through education and self-taught learning.
-I completed online courses, attended workshops and studied tutorials to master the skills I needed as a programmer.<br><br>
+I completed online courses, attended workshops and studied tutorials to master the skills I needed as a programmer.

+I am in constant search for professional growth.<br>
+I have a genuine interest in technology, games, sports and the financial market.<br><br>

 <div align="center">
   <a href="https://github.com/jcddsj01">